Home Savings Bank FSB

 Ludlow, Kentucky · FDIC Cert #31723

-Home Savings Bank FSB is an FDIC-insured bank (Certificate #31723) with $28M in total assets and $18M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Ludlow, Kentucky, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 1.33%.
-BankHealthData assigns a composite Health Grade of D (39/100).
+This is the FDIC profile for Home Savings Bank FSB, an FDIC-insured bank (Certificate #31723) with $28M in total assets and $18M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Ludlow, Kentucky, the bank maintains a Tier 1 capital ratio of 11.57% (Well-Capitalized) and a nonperforming loan ratio of 1.33%.
+BankHealthData assigns a composite Health Grade of C (64/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Home Savings Bank FSB (FDIC cert 31723) is a community bank — $28M in total assets, $18M in deposits, serving the Ludlow, Kentucky area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 11.57% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 1.33% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 19.6% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.